Mum cleverly writes names of her 3 children on one cake for birthday photos

-Mother Cleverly Uses Only One Cake For Three Children's Photo During Birthday Shoot
+Mother Cleverly Uses Only One Cake For 3 Children's Photo During Birthday Shoot

 - A Nigerian mother cleverly made use of one cake during the birthday of one of her children who clocked one year

-- The woman has three children, but all of them used the cake to snap photos with their names written on it
+- The woman has three children, but all of them used the cake to take photos with their names written on it

-- Each side of the cake had the name of a child as they happily stood beside it to take photos without the mother breaking the bank
+- Each side of the cake had the name of each child as they happily stood behind it to take photos without the mother breaking the bank

-A Nigerian mother has been praised on social media because of the wise way she made her children happy without breaking the bank.
+A Nigerian mother has been praised on social media because of the wise strategy she employed to make her children happy without breaking the bank.

-Three of her children used one birthday cake to snap photos without feeling left behind when one of them was celebrating.
+Three of her children used one birthday cake to take photos without feeling left out of the celebration.

 In a video trending on social media, one of the woman's children was celebrating her one-year birthday.

-The video, which was posted by Mary Oguntuyi, showed the three children queuing behind the cake for photo ops.
+The video, which was posted by Mary Oguntuyi, showed the three children standing behind the cake for photo ops.

 According to Mary, she was the one who was celebrating, but her mother decided to carry her siblings along.